 If you want to play online bingo in WA, you can do so at any site featured on this index, and you only have to be 18 or older to blot the digital bingo cards.
 Of course, as with all other types of offshore gambling, you must participate only at your own risk.

 Social gambling, including poker, is legal in Washington, but it is subject to certain conditions.
 No person is allowed to receive any profit from a social gambling activity other than personal winnings, there can be no rake or profit for the “house,” and there can be no charge or fee for players to participate in the game.

 As long as these basic standards are met, you can play poker and other games of chance with your friends and acquaintances in any private setting in the state, safely and legally.

 Washington is a port of call to over a dozen licensed cruise ships which operate casino cruises.
 These ships depart regularly from the Port of Seattle, though gambling can only commence once the ships are in international waters.

 Washington also has a state lottery that was approved in 1982 by the legislature in an attempt to solve the financial crisis the state was facing.
 The Washington Lottery Commission oversees the state lottery which offers games like Lotto and Hit 5, as well as multi-state lotteries like Powerball and Mega Millions.

 History and Timeline of Washington Gambling Laws

 The state took its first step towards legalizing gambling when it legalized betting on horse racing in 1933.
-In 1971, the state passed a law legalizing bingo and raffles but soon the law was quickly declared unconstitutional.
+In 1971, WA passed a law legalizing bingo and raffles, but the law was quickly declared unconstitutional.